Implementing a kernel¶

 {

-return result;
+return xeus::create_is_complete_reply("complete");

 The result and arguments of the completness request are described in the is_complete_request documentation.
+Both create_default_complete_reply_ and create_is_complete_reply_ methods are recommended.

-Kernel info¶
+Kernel info

 This request allows the client to get information about the kernel: language, language version, kernel version, etc.